Esri/arcgis-maps-sdk-swift-toolkit/Sources/ArcGISToolkit/Documentation.docc/OfflineMapAreas.md

 # Offline Map Areas

-The offline map areas toolkit components allow users to take webmaps offline.
+The offline map areas toolkit components allow users to take web maps offline.
-Users can download map areas created ahead-of-time(preplanned) by the webmap author, or they can create map areas on-demand by specifying an area of interest and level of detail.
+Users can download map areas created ahead-of-time(preplanned) by the web map author, or they can create map areas on-demand by specifying an area of interest and level of detail.
 Map areas are downloaded to the app's Documents directory and can be used when the device is disconnected from the network.
 Users can get information about a map area such as its size and